zWarMob/ma1/README.md

 - Pooling layers reduce the spatial dimensions of the feature maps and help reduce computation and overfitting.
 A common choice is to use 2x2 max pooling with a stride of 2, which halves the spatial dimensions.
 <br>
 <br>

-___

-## Submission

-Please see sections VII - XI in the `AIML25-dev-setup.pdf` document on Canvas for instructions on

-- how to submit your assignment.
-- setting up your development environment.
-- how to work with the assignment repository.
-- setting up virtual environments.
-- using git and GitHub.